March 19, 2026: Webinar “AUTISM BEYOND THE CHECKLIST: Phenotypes, Mimics, and Debates Shaping 2026”

 2. Clinical foundations of phenocopy logic, ASD as a “final common pathway”.

-3. Diagnostic overshadowing in neuropsychology and its impact on case formulation.
+3. Diagnostic overshadowing in neuropsychology and its impact on case conceptualization.

-4. Shifting from behavioral description to etiological formulation.
+4. Shifting from behavioral description to causal understanding.

 5. Distinguishing primary vs secondary autistic features.